The New Neverland: In Storybrooke

 At Granny's the next day, Gold gives David the antidote to the dreamshade poison.
 Gold however asked David that there will be no price for this cure but will ask for a future favor.
-After David drinks the potion, he kisses Mary Margaret and tells her he's ready to restart a family, even though Mary Margaret tells David "Well, not right now!"
-Mary Margaret also explains to David that she's sad because she sees Neal eating alone, so Emma didn't take her advice.
+After David drinks the potion, he kisses Mary Margaret and tells her he's ready to restart a family, at Mary Margaret's shocked look, he tells her "Well, not right now!" but Mary Margaret explains to David that she's sad because she sees Neal eating alone, so Emma didn't take her advice.
 Emma is outside and is concerned about what has happened to Henry, but David gives his daughter a pep talk that good things are happening too.
 As he leads her back to the café, Emma wonders if he isn't really just trying to keep her away from Hook.
 While Emma and David share their father/daughter moment, Hook is flirting with Tinker Bell in the hallway of the rooms in Granny's Inn when they hear a scream and go running out.
 The two, along with Emma and David discover that the Shadow is chasing down the Mother Superior, and kills her.
 Hook knows the Shadow only takes orders from one person, and that person is now in Storybrooke: Peter Pan.